Linear and Affine Connections

 Christoffel Symbols

-* And connection: Given a choice of coordinates, the condition that a linear connection be the metric connection for a metric gab is expressed by
+* And connection: Given a choice of coordinates, the components of the linear connection compatible with a metric gab are expressed by

 On the Tangent Bundle > s.a. coordinates [Fermi transport]; torsion.